Anna Maria

 Leading by example

 One of the organizations working to find employment opportunities for disabled people is EnAble India.
-Almost half of their staff have disabilities, and they told me about the importance of understanding lived experience and how having disabled role models transform expectations.
+Almost half of their staff have disabilities, and they told me about the importance of understanding lived experience and how having role models who are disabled transforms expectations.
 Debashree, who mentors candidates, has a severe locomotor disability and shares:

-“It gives them hope to see someone who is also disabled mentoring them through the process.
-Many times when candidates come with their parents, the parents feel more reassured to meet me too, because they realise that I know how to navigate challenges that disabled people often face.”
+“It gives them hope to see someone who also has a disability mentoring them through the process.
+Many times when candidates come with their parents, the parents feel more reassured to meet me too, because they realise that I know how to navigate challenges that people who are disabled often face.”

 I recently reported for Queerbeat about how some disabled therapists are using access intimacy to reshape their practice.
 Pallavi (pseudonym), a thirty year old counselling psychologist based in Bangalore who has autism, ADHD, and endometriosis, echoes the power of disabled connections: